 Team Member Title Project Role Name Exhibit Planning Coordinator Serves as Park's principal contact person at HFC during the planning and design phases of the project.
 Advises Park staff on how to conduct research, write exhibit test, and prepare a production-ready planning package.
 Name Exhibit Designer and Producer Prepares the design elements of the exhibit production package, based on text, graphics, and objects provided by the Park.
 Serves as production manager.
 Serves as Park's primary contact at HFC during the design and installation phase of the project.
-Name Conservator Advises the planning team on matters related to object conservation. • Coordinates project support tasks performed by the HFC Department of Conservation. ark Exhibit Team Men nbers Title Project Pole Park Team Member Title Project Role Name Chief Interpreter Overall Park coordinator for the project.
+Name Conservator • Advises the planning team on matters related to object conservation.Coordinates project support tasks performed by the HFC Department of Conservation. rk Exhibit Team Men Park Team Member ıbers Title Project Role Name Chief Interpreter Overall Park coordinator for the project.
 Primary liaison with the superintendent.
-Arranges for and participates in all major project meetings.
-Reviews all project documents.
+Arranges for and participates in all major project meetings. • Reviews all project documents.
+Name Interpretive Specialist Name Interpretive Specialist Curator Reviews all project documents.
 Tracks budget and schedule for the Park.
-Name Interpretive Specialist Name Name Interpretive Specialist Curator Reviews all project documents.
-Tracks budget and schedule for the Park.
 Serves as primary exhibit planner on the project.
 Coordinates and does project research, label writing, plan document preparation.
 Coordinates production-ready graphics.
-Selects display objects in conjunction with the curator.
-Assists in identifying, locating, and as needed, acquiring objects for exhibit.
-Participates in planning meetings.
-Reviews planning documents with special reference to conservation concerns.
 Reviews all project documents.
 Tracks budget and schedule for the Park.
 Serves as primary exhibit planner on the project.
 Coordinates and does project research, label writing, plan document preparation.
 Coordinates production-ready graphics.
 Selects display objects in conjunction with the curator.
 Assists in identifying, locating, and as needed, acquiring objects for exhibit.
 Participates in planning meetings.
-Reviews planning documents with special reference to
+Reviews planning documents with special reference to conservation concerns.